msklc/Text-Mining-Approach-to-Analyze-The-Cyber-Security-Related-Articles/README.md

 # A Text Mining Approach to Analyze The Cyber Security Related Articles

-In this study, we analyze the "cyber" related articles (research papers) which has NFS (National Science Foundation) Awards.
+In this study, we analyze the "cyber security" related articles (research papers) which have NFS (National Science Foundation) Awards.

-## The study has 3 parts;
+## The study has 4 parts;
 1-) Data Collection
 	- Parsing the XML files

 2-) Data Preparation
 	- Cleaning, Handling missing values etc.

 3-) Text Mining
 	- Feature Engineering with NLP techniques

 4-) Data Visualization
 	- Analyze and visualization of data